braydonf/gpk/README.md

 - Package integrity using strong hash algorithms (e.g. `sha512`).
 - Redundancy of packages, multiple remotes can be listed for the availability of packages.
-- Resolves sharded dependencies based on semantic versioning via Git tags (e.g. `v1.1.0`).
+- Resolves shared dependencies based on semantic versioning via Git tags (e.g. `v1.1.0`).

 ## Usage